-"Every child deserves the best possible start in life and support to fulfil their potential.
-A child's experience in the early years has a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right and it provides the foundation for children to make the most of their abilities and talents as they grow up."
+'Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up'.